THREE YEARS OF LONG-TERM EFFICACY AND SAFETY DATA

 1.5% of patients experienced injection-site pain1

-GH=growth hormone; GHD=growth hormone deficiency; SDS=standard deviation score.
+GH=growth hormone; GHD=growth hormone deficiency.

 Pediatric dosing